steven-halla/casino_hell/README.md

 slots prize equipmnt - slots shoes - slots - more money on jck pot and more hp and mp magic 3 bad luck - dice fighter - worse rolls on defense

+Level 4
+self.shop_items =[
+CoinFlipGloves -Coin flip - alllows + 200 on bets for coin flip HighLowPants - hilow - adds extra spread factor
+POker bracelet  - poker - player will no longer draw any 2 cards WHeel Dice - wheel of torture -  DOES NOT DO ANYTHING !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+LUCKY Human's Foot - general - adds +1 LUCK
+]

+Hippo prize equipment - SirLeopoldsAmulet - black jack - protects with aces and other benifits Slots prize Magic - LUCKY777 - slots - DOES NOT DO ANYTHING!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Could have it to where if you get a 777 on first slot then all of them get that magic 4 - Dice force - THIS SPELL DOES NOT DO ANYTHING